isfoo/TrackmaniaPathFinder/README.md

 999	12	999	17	25
 ```

+Currently the implementation only takes into account the first significant digit.

 Note that the decimal part of a number uses decimal point and not a comma - that is important to keep in mind, because if you export your data from somewhere it might save those values with commas instead of decimal points and then the program won't be able to read the values correctly.

 ## Basic program usage